PelionIoT/cloud-bluetooth-devicelink/README.md

 $ node bt.js
 ```

-The bridge opens a webserver on `localhost:3000` and a TCP socket on `localhost:1337`.
-Start mbed-client-linux-gateway and connect it to the TCP socket for the full bridge to work.
+mbed CloudBluetooth Devicelink opens a webserver on `localhost:3000` and a TCP socket on `localhost:1337`.
+Start mbed Cloud Linux Devicelink and connect it to the TCP socket to bridge the devices into mbed Device Connector.

 Now navigate to the web interface at http://localhost:3000 and add your device.